Geological and hydrologic technicians support scientists and engineers in exploring, extracting, and monitoring natural resources.Work Environment

-The median annual wage for geological and petroleum technicians was $51,130 in May 2019.
+The median annual wage for geological and hydrologic technicians was $50,630 in May 2020.Job Outlook

-Employment of geological and petroleum technicians is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
-Demand for natural gas is expected to increase demand for geological exploration and extraction in the future.
+Employment of geological and hydrologic technicians is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.

-Learn more about geological and petroleum technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about geological and hydrologic technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.